ZhgChg.Li

 }

-// Create or get the date column
+// Create or get the column for the date

 makeOrGetDateColumn(sheet) {

-const firstRowColumnsRange = sheet.getRange(1, 1, 1, sheet.getLastColumn()); // Get the first row (date) data range
+const firstRowColumnsRange = sheet.getRange(1, 1, 1, sheet.getLastColumn()); // Get data range of first row (dates)

-var columnIndex = firstRowColumns.findIndex((date) => (date instanceof Date && Utilities.formatDate(date, "GMT+8", "yyyy/MM/dd") == Utilities.formatDate(this.date, "GMT+8", "yyyy/MM/dd"))); // Find the corresponding date column Index
+var columnIndex = firstRowColumns.findIndex((date) => (date instanceof Date && Utilities.formatDate(date, "GMT+8", "yyyy/MM/dd") == Utilities.formatDate(this.date, "GMT+8", "yyyy/MM/dd"))); // Find index of matching date column

 if (columnIndex < 0) {